-- Read up on the security tips and instructions provided by the Social Network itself, as well as what trusted security professionals and sources have to say.
+- Read up on the security tips and instructions provided by the social networks you're using, as well as what trusted security professionals and sources have to say.

 - Give away your password or use the same password for any other services.

-- If a leak at Facebook causes your password to become public, you don't want a hacker being able to use that same password to log into your Gmail or Courseworks.
+- If a leak at Facebook causes your password to become public, you don't want a hacker being able to use that same password to log into your email or CourseWorks.

 - Put in any more information than you absolutely have to.

 - You should never put in more information about yourself than absolutely necessary.
 Hackers, scammers, stalkers all use that information to do anything from guess answers to your security questions, to impersonating you when trying to scam another user.

 - On that same note, be careful how much live information you're putting out there.
 Don't advertise when you're going on vacation, when your possessions might be left unattended, that super expensive thing you just left the store with, etc.

 - Also be aware of auto-geotagging.
 Some services will automatically tag your status updates with GPS information.
 If you don't want everyone to know where you are, make sure your social networking service doesn't turn on this "feature" for your "convenience" automatically.

 - Upload anything you wouldn't want everyone to see.